mtlong29/MySite/_posts/notes/basic-syntax/2017-10-05-html-and-markdown.md

 Note that you don't even have to keep the numbers in order.
 Markdown will recognize it is a numbered list and fix the numbers for you.
 However, keeping the numbers in order makes most sense.

 Note that depending on what, where how, etc.. the Markdown is being rendered it is possible to go deeper in nesting.

-Note that you can combine lists with strong and emphasized text too such as `- Tyrion *Lannister*`.
+Note that you can combine lists with strong and emphasized text too by typing `- Tyrion *Lannister*`, for example.

 #### HTML